miliansolberg/miliansolberg/README.md

 <h1 align="center">Software engineer with a special interest for cloud</h1>

 - 🔭 Pursuing a degree in computer science with a strong interest in cloud computing.
-- 💬 Passionate about creating seamless digital solutions and exploring the latest trends in cloud technologies and web development.
+- 💬 Passionate about creating seamless digital solutions and exploring the latest trends in modern technology.
 - 💬 Experienced in modern web development, with a growing expertise in cloud and automation.

 <h2 align="left">Connect with me:</h2>